 This may seem like it is just adding back to a clutter, but really it is giving your child the chance to get rid of things that are no longer useful.
 Don’t replace expensive items, but maybe toss out the 50 broken crayon pieces and dried markers and offer to replace them with a new set.

 Set up break times

 This can be especially important for younger kids with less of an attention span.
 Let them know they can take a break after so long so they don’t feel like this is a task that will go on forever.
+It doesn’t have to be done in one day!
 If your child gets too overwhelmed, this can be a good indicator of how long you have between breaks.
 Be willing to be patient with them and their inner clocks, but don’t allow them to “run the show.”

 Use it as a teaching opportunity

 Make sure to talk to your kids about your reasons for cleaning and decluttering.
 Let them know that it’s not about you trying to be controlling or take anything away from them, but something that everyone must do in order to keep things organized.
 Make sure to model this behavior in your own room or in other parts of the house as well.

 Making piles of like items can help you sort through what your child no longer wants, needs, or plays with and when you go to put things away again, you will already be halfway there.

 Don’t forget to clean